deepanshushukla/ds_validator/README.md

         nsl: 'There should not be any special character'

- * you can yours too
+ * you can use your custom  other validations  too

  Use these in html form like